This Sling TV review takes a look at the packages, channels and cost of this frugal Cable TV alternative.

 Sling TV does offer local channels in some markets, but unfortunately the number of markets is very limited and local channels are not available for the majority of areas.
 You can check local channel availability here.

-If your local channels are not available through Sling TV you still have the option to get local channels via HD antenna in most areas.
+If your local channels are not available through Sling, you still have the option to get local channels via HD antenna in most areas.
 Sling will even give you a free digital antenna if you pre-pay for 2 months of service (or you could just buy your own antenna at Amazon or other electronics retailer).

 Can I Watch Live Sports On Sling TV?